kschan0214/sepia/README.md

 ## Input data format and qsm_hub header
 --------------------------------------------------

-`qsm_hub` provides two main options for data input:
+**QSM Hub** provides two main options for data input:

 1. DICOM images
 2. NIfTI images (.nii and .nii.gz)

 You can find the specific requirements of the input files in the 'standlone description' section.

-If you prefer starting with the unprocessed data in NIfTI format , `qsm_hub` expects the input to be 4D (row,col,slice,echo).
+If you prefer starting with the unprocessed data in NIfTI format , **QSM Hub** expects the input to be 4D (row,col,slice,echo).
 I suggest using [MRIConvert](https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with the following setting checked:
 'Option' -> 'Save multivolumes series as 4D files'
-In this way your mGRE data will be stored as 4D FSL NIfTI data that is a valid input of `qsm_hub`.
+In this way your mGRE data will be stored as 4D FSL NIfTI data that is a valid input of **QSM Hub**.

-`qsm_hub` requires a specific MAT-file (.mat) that stores some header information of the input data.
+**QSM Hub** requires a specific MAT-file (.mat) that stores some header information of the input data.
 The header file contains the following variables (case-sensitive):
 ````
 	'B0'			: magnetic field strength, in Tesla (e.g. B0=3; % 3T)